StephenTaylor-Kx/adventofq/week1.md

 1111011101b
 ```

-Applied as a unary, without the 0 left argument, q has its own rules for what to compare the first item of `d` to.
+Applying it as a unary, without the 0 left argument, q has its own rules for what to compare the first item of `d` to.
 In this problem, we don’t care, but you can read about these [defaults](https://code.kx.com/q/ref/maps/#each-prior).

-Applying Greater Than Each Prior as a unary means we could instead use the [`prior`](https://code.kx.com/q/ref/prior) keyword.
+Because we are applying Greater Than Each Prior as a unary, we could instead use the [`prior`](https://code.kx.com/q/ref/prior) keyword.
 ```q
 q)sum 1 _ (>) prior d
 7i